 Organizations that are developing LED Lighting Safety Standards.

-U.S. Government Regulations and SSL Programs
+U.S. Government Regulations and LED Programs

 Federal and local government regulatory positions

 What is ENERGY STAR?